 Instructions

-- In a medium-sized pot, combine quartered potato and 1 teaspoon salt and cover potatoes with water.
+- Combine quartered potato and 1 teaspoon salt in a medium-sized pot and cover potatoes with water.

 - Add the cilantro, jalapenos, and lime juice.
-Cook for a few minutes until jalapenos and cooked
+Cook for a few minutes until the jalapenos and cooked.

-- Drain the potatoes in a colander and transfer to a bowl
+- Drain the potatoes in a colander and transfer them to a bowl.

-- Add the sauteed onions, jalapenos, and cilantro, and Taco Seasoning
+- Add the sauteed onions, jalapenos, cilantro, and taco seasoning.

 - Lay each corn tortilla on a flat surface.